GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.36.0 =

+* Enhancement: added support for adding gradients to text.
+* Enhancement: added more fine-grained control for the analytics setting.
+* Enhancement: compatibility with WordPress 6.5.
+* Fixed: resolved an issue with canvas zoom.
+* Fixed: resolved several layout issues with the Web Stories block.

 = 1.35.0 =

 * Enhancement: compatibility with WordPress 6.4.
 New minimum version required is 6.2.